griffiw/japanese-studier/README.md

 ## How to use
 The script takes a single command line argument, a text file, e.g.

-     ./study.rb terms.txt
+     ./study.rb vocab.txt

  The text file must follow this format:

-     "<definition you want to be asked>" = "<appropriate word in whatever language you're studying>" ...
+     "<definition you want to be asked>" = "<word in whatever language you're studying>" ...

 ## "Features"